Text consolidated by Valsts valodas centrs (State

 authority shall certify the right to receive the direct tax

-making of investments or the settlement of estimated wage costs
+making investments or the settlement of the estimated wage costs

 shall determine the conditions for the application of direct tax